Pricing

 Policies

-- I recommend making every effort to attend your lesson, especially on weeks when you may have practiced less.
-Students can be guided in how to handle efficient practice during a busy week and how to recognize simple successes that are not always connected to whether or not songs are completely polished.
-Learning to balance practice time with other responsibilities, facing mistakes and imperfections, and even sightreading a song that has not been practiced are all parts of musicianship.
+• I recommend making every effort to attend your lesson, especially on weeks when you may have practiced less.
+Students can be guided in how to handle efficient practice during a busy week and how to recognize simple successes that are not always connected to whether or not they pass off a song.
+Learning to balance practice time with other responsibilities, facing mistakes and imperfections, and even sightreading are all parts of musicianship.

-- Lesson time includes technique warm-ups, song recitations, flashcards or theory, ear training, and hopefully some well-deserved encouragement and advice from someone who has been there before.
+• Lesson time includes technique warm-ups, song performance, flashcards or theory, ear training, and hopefully some well-deserved encouragement and advice from someone who has been there before.

-- I make each student a practice book where they can accumulate stickers and earn prizes.
+• I make each student a practice book where they can accumulate stickers and earn prizes.
 The practice book is also a student/parent reference for the weekly assignment, song suggestions, notes, and practice goals.
-Please bring your practice book to each lesson so I can also remember what we last talked about too.
+Please bring your practice book to each lesson.